gweidart/evm95/README.md

 ## Install

-Works on any dapp project (Truffle, Buidler, etc.) as long as you point it to the JSON artifacts.
-And even if you don't have a project, you can run it by itself and manually add ABIs and artifacts.
+Works on any dapp / smart contract (Truffle, Buidler, etc.) as long as you point it to the JSON artifacts.
+OR Manually add ABIs and or artifacts for any already deployed smart contract you want to interact with.

 1. Installation